Niichan1403/SA-Exercise-1/README.md

 ### 2. What is the difference between Unix, Linux, BSD and *nix?

-- *nix systems, often referred to as "Unix-like," are based on the POSIX standards.
+- `*nix` systems, often referred to as "Unix-like," are based on the `POSIX` standards.
-- Unix and BSD are older implementations of POSIX, with varying degrees of closed-source nature.
-BSD, despite being considered less open by some, has more permissive licensing compared to Unix.
+- `Unix` and `BSD` are older implementations of `POSIX`, with varying degrees of closed-source nature. `BSD`, despite being considered less open by some, has more permissive licensing compared to `Unix`.
-- Linux is a newer entrant, primarily a kernel, often considered a full OS when combined with GNU tools and other components.
+- `Linux` is a newer entrant, primarily a kernel, often considered a full OS when combined with `GNU tools` and other components.
-- The main differences among Unix, Linux, and BSD lie in their underlying ideals and implementations of POSIX standards.
+- The main differences among `Unix`, `Linux`, and `BSD` lie in their underlying ideals and implementations of `POSIX` standards.
 While they solve similar problems, they may approach them differently.
 Overall, they are interchangeable at a basic level.
-- MacOS is a POSIX-compliant operating system.
+- `MacOS` is a `POSIX-compliant` operating system.

   > Source: [What is the difference between Unix, Linux, BSD and GNU?](https://unix.stackexchange.com/questions/104714/what-is-the-difference-between-unix-linux-bsd-and-gnu)